-Industrial Production Mom in Brazil averaged 0.13 percent from 1985 until 2019, reaching an all time high of 25.10 percent in May of 1990 and a record low of -24.40 percent in April of 1990.
-This page provides the latest reported value for - Brazil Industrial Production MoM - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news. source: Instituto Brasileiro de Geografia e Estatística (IBGE)
+Industrial Production Mom in Brazil averaged 0.11 percent from 1985 until 2020, reaching an all time high of 25.10 percent in May of 1990 and a record low of -24.40 percent in April of 1990.
+This page provides the latest reported value for - Brazil Industrial Production MoM - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
+Brazil Industrial Production MoM - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020. source: Instituto Brasileiro de Geografia e Estatística (IBGE)